Akilax0/Autonomous-Path-Planning/README.md

 |     smart heuristics        |	           |  T        |
 |     Lifelong planning       |  T         |  T        |

+##Life Long A* Algorithm

+An incremental heuristic search algorithm based on A*.
+     - Sven Koenig
+	 - Maxim Likhaachev
+	 (2001)

+The algorithm can adapt to changes in the graph without recalculating the entire graph.
+Done by updating the g-values (distance from start) from previous during current search when required.
+Uses heuristic as lower boundary for the cost to goal.

+Predecessors  - node which leads towards current node Successors - node which leads from current node

 ## D* Algorithm

 To solve the problem of partially known and dynamic environments in efficient way(Dynamic A*).
 Informed incremental search algorithm repairs cost map partially and the previously calculated cost map.